FiresOfMordor/The-Fellowship-of-the-Code-2026/chapters/chapter-2-paths-and-choices.md

 ## Summary

-This chapter documents our work on **Artifact II – Decisions: Camp Suitability Check**.
+This chapter documents our work on Artifact II – Decisions: Camp Suitability Check.

 In this phase, we moved from the conceptual level of Assignment 1 to a more concrete design perspective.
 Instead of describing only what the system should enable, we focused on how one selected capability works step by step in a real journey situation.

-Our selected capability was **Support Resting and Camp Decisions**.
+Our selected capability was Support Resting and Camp Decisions.
 We developed it around a concrete scenario in the Midgewater Marshes, where the Fellowship must decide whether a possible resting place is suitable, whether only a cautious rest is possible, or whether the group should continue searching.
 The result of this phase was a decision flow, a low-fidelity wireframe, and a short design rationale that connects the design back to the intent, value, and constraints from Assignment 1.

 ### Learning Outcomes